cryptopia-com/cryptopia-node/README.md

 ## Notes

 - Ensure all the necessary ports are open on your server to allow proper communication.
-- Monitor the logs for any issues or errors and troubleshoot accordingly.
 - This setup is intended for testing and experimental purposes only.